polygonplanet/chillout/README.md

 You can confirm that `chillout.repeat` is running on a more low CPU usage than **ForStatement**.

-chillout.js can run JavaScript in a natural speed with low CPU usage, but processing speed will be a bit slowly.
+chillout.js can run JavaScript in a natural speed with low CPU usage, but processing speed will be a bit slow.

-A one of the most important thing of performance in JavaScript, that is not numeric speed, but is to execute without causing stress to the user experience.
+One of the most important thing of performance in JavaScript, that is not numeric speed, but is to execute without causing stress to the user experience.

 *(Benchmarks: Windows8.1 / Intel(R) Atom(TM) CPU Z3740 1.33GHz)*